Programming-Sai/Chat-Application-Backend/README.md

 ## Overview

-This is the backend for a real-time chat application built using **Node.js, Express, MongoDB**, and **Socket.io**.
+This is the backend for a real-time chat application built using **Node.js, Express, Postgres**, and **Socket.io**.
 The API provides authentication, messaging, and real-time communication features.

 ## Setup

 ### Prerequisites

 - Node.js (Latest LTS version recommended)
-- MongoDB (Local or Cloud)
+- Postgres (Neon)
 - Postman or REST Client for testing APIs

 ### Installation